Transportation in Edmonton: Public transportation

-The Edmonton Transit System (ETS) is the primary public transportation agency, covering most parts of the city, but only within the City of Edmonton proper (with one exception).
-Neighbouring communities outside Edmonton's city limits such as Sherwood Park and St. Albert operate their own public transit agencies and offer public transportation to and from neighbouring communities.
-The smaller city of Fort Saskatchewan contracts out bus services there to ETS.
+The Edmonton Transit Service (ETS) is the primary public transportation agency in the region and covers most of the city.
+It operates light rail, buses, paratransit, and on-demand rideshare within the city; the only service outside the city proper is an express route to Edmonton International Airport.
+Neighbouring areas outside Edmonton's city limits, such as Sherwood Park and St. Albert, operate their own public transit agencies and offer bus service to destinations in Edmonton.